djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

 # Enums and Pattern Matching
 Enums for enumerations.
-Allow us to define a type by enuymerating its possible variants.
+Allow us to define a type by enumerating its possible variants.

-The Rust enums is similar to the
-    algebraic data types of functional languages such as F#, OCaml and Haskell
+The Rust enums is similar to the algebraic data types of functional languages such as F#, OCaml and Haskell

 ## Defining an Enum
-Exemple, we get ip adresses that can either be v4 or v6.
+Exemple, we get IP adresses that can either be v4 or v6.
 Because there is only a few option available, it make a good enumerate.
 We use a double colon in the creation of an instances
     let four = IpAddrKind::V4;
     let six = IpAddrKind::V6;

 The name of each enum variant that we define also becomes a function that construct an instance of the enum:

-    IpAdd::V4() for example is a functionn call taht take a String argument and returns an instance of the IpAddr type.
+    IpAdd::V4() for example is a functionn call that take a String argument and returns an instance of the IpAddr type.

 We get automatically the construction function when we define an enum.

 Everything can go to an enum : strings, numeric types, structs and even another enum.